ahmettsamsunn/TMDB-SwiftUI-/README.md

 1. Clone the repository
 2. Open TMBD.xcodeproj in Xcode
+3. Configure with your API key in TMDBAuthAdapter
-3. Build and run the project
+4. Build and run the project

 ## Credits